 Proud Partner of Art Basel

-Since 2013, Audemars Piguet has explored connections between superior artistry and technical mastery as Associate Partner and "Time of Art Basel", the world's first premier modern and contemporary art shows, held annually in Hong Kong, Basel, and Miami.
+Since 2013, Audemars Piguet has explored connections between superior artistry and technical mastery as Associate Partner of Art Basel, the world's first premier modern and contemporary art shows, held annually in Hong Kong, Basel, and Miami.
 As a pioneer of the art of watchmaking, the manufacture organizes exhibitions showcasing exceptional timepieces in an exclusive lounge at the heart of the Art Basel show and support various activities featuring contemporary artists, in particular the Audemars Piguet Art Commission.

 For 2016, Audemars Piguet unveiled their new lounge at Art Basel’s show in Hong Kong.
 Designed by Chilean born, New York-based artist and designer Sebastian Errazuriz, the theme of the stand is based on ‘Water and Ice’.
 This design is inspired by one of Sebastian’s childhood memories of water dripping into a bucket and the distinct natural rhythm that this caused.

 Taking inspiration from the visual design codes of ice formations and the beautiful snowed winters in Le Brassus and the Vallée de Joux, the new Collectors Lounge features a more spacious and luminous design language that resonates with contemporary creative energy.
 The design reflects the clean purity of nature and the presence of time.

 Artist, designer and activist Sebastian Errazuriz has received international acclaim for his original and provocative works on a variety of areas and disciplines.
 Tackling everything from political artworks to giant public art projects, experimental furniture to product design and women’s shoes to motorcycles, Sebastian’s work is always surprising and compelling, inviting the viewer to look again at realities that were often hidden in front of their own eyes.